 There is so much to cram into 48 hours in Kuala Lumpur, from exquisite cuisine, luxurious malls, and pampering at the many five-star hotels in the Malaysian capital.

 Day 1: Morning

 After fuelling for the day, soak up the country’s rich history at the National Museum.
-Take a step back in time to the Orang Asli – Malaysia’s aboriginals – the origins of the Malay state and how centuries of colonialism have shaped the country to what it is today.
+Take a step back in time to the Orang Asli – Malaysia’s original inhabitants – the origins of the Malay state and how centuries of colonialism have shaped the country into what it is today.

 Day 1: Afternoon

-Excite the senses with a trip to colourful Little India Brickfields.
-Spend the afternoon strolling through the vibrant streets peppered with Indian restaurants and stores spilling over with everything from flower garlands, aromatic spices, Bollywood music, and a range of delicious local delicacies.
+Rouse the senses with a trip to colourful Little India Brickfields and spend the afternoon strolling through the vibrant streets peppered with Indian restaurants and stores spilling over with everything from flower garlands, to aromatic spices, Bollywood music, and a range of delicious local delicacies.

 Day 1: Evening

 If you want to sample more of the unbelievable local food, sample the Indian banana leaf rice, but there are countless traditional food stalls.
 A lassi is the perfect thirst-quenching beverage in Malaysia.

 The capital’s iconic Petronas Twin Towers are a must-visit and best viewed at night time.
 The twin skyscrapers stood as the world’s tallest buildings between 1998 and 2004, teetering 452 metres.
 Snap a selfie with the towers looming in the background, or purchase a ticket and climb to the viewing deck for vistas of the capital sprawling below.

 There is a Level 41 Skybridge and a Level 86 Observation Deck, as well as a Guided Tour Evening Experience.
 They can also be contacted about arranging VIP package tours.